c0ldplasma/huetwitchbotconnection/README.md

 #### Building the application

 Since version 0.0.13 the gradle build system is used.
+Gradle version 5.1.1.

 1. To build the application first run the build task the the createExe task.
 1. Copy the huesdk.dll from ./[project folder]/lib to ./[project folder]/build/launch4j/lib